bolderkat/SpotiCam/README.md

 Turn your photos into music.

-SpotiCam is a camera-based experience that calculates the dominant color in a photo and uses the color to fetch track recommendations from Spotify's Web API.
+SpotiCam is a camera-based experience that calculates the dominant color in a photo and uses the color to fetch music recommendations from Spotify's Web API.
+Once the track recommendations are on hand, users can easily create their newest Spotify playlist right from the app.

 Through working on SpotiCam, I developed the following skills: